Close sheet

 4. Subject Fingerprint & Seed Image Guidance

 Subject Fingerprint.
-A 40–60 word physical description of the primary subject — precise enough that an AI generator reading it in complete isolation can reproduce the subject’s silhouette, material, and color identity.
-Specify: silhouette type and proportions, primary material and color with hex values, any distinctive structural features, accent color placement and location, and any identifiers that are visually non-negotiable.
-This fingerprint is prepended verbatim to every image prompt in the sequence.
+A 60–100 word exhaustive physical description of the primary subject — precise enough that an AI generator reading it in complete isolation can reproduce the subject’s silhouette, material, construction, and color identity down to the finest detail.
+Specify: silhouette type and proportions, primary material and texture, exact color with hex values, any distinctive structural features, micro-details (like seams, screws, or joints), accent color placement and location, how light interacts with its surface, and any identifiers that are visually non-negotiable.
+This fingerprint must act as absolute ground truth and must be prepended verbatim to every image prompt in the sequence.

 Seed Image Guidance.
 Before generating the full sequence, produce the opener image until one result accurately represents the subject fingerprint and visual identity system.
 Use that image as a reference for all subsequent generations: